vitovt/OPENCART_AI_translate/README.md

 ### License

-This project is released under the MIT License.
+This project is released under the MIT [LICENSE](LICENSE).
 Feel free to use and adapt it for your own needs.